 It took a bit more than two-weeks to get back to normal (which is better than most – it can take some people more than a year), and I really think it had a lot to do with huge quantities of rest.
 I didn’t push myself to see sites, go to markets, or traipse around temples at all.

-In a way, I do feel like I missed out a bit, but dengue is one of those things that will completely run you down if you don’t look after yourself – there are loads of stories about people who continued adventuring as normal, and end up much sicker for longer with weakened immune systems.
+In a way, I do feel like I missed out a bit, but dengue is one of those things that will completely run you down if you don’t look after yourself – there are loads of stories about people who continued adventuring as normal, and end up much sicker for longer with weakened immune systems after an experience with dengue.

 When I think about it like that, I’m really glad I slept.

-I didn’t get sick for about a year after that trip, not even a cold.
+I didn’t get sick for about a year after my experience with dengue, not even a cold.
 While the virus doesn’t reemerge years later, like malaria, you can contract it again.

 There are four different strands of the virus.
 You can be re-infected by a mosquito with a different strand, which you do not want.
 If you get dengue once, it can range from relatively mild to fatal.
 If you get it again, your risk of death increases and you should go straight to hospital.
 They can’t cure you, but they can hydrate you and keep an eye on your white blood cells and platelets – World Nomads explain this pretty well.